 I see holiness in the patience of the people of God: a woman bringing up her children, a man working to feed his family, the sick, the elderly priests who have been so wounded yet still smile because they have served the Lord, the Sisters who work so hard and live a hidden holiness.
-For me, this is shared sanctity.49
+For me, this is shared sanctity.(31)

 This shared sanctity of the people of God reveals the divine in a world which is not God Himself - Yves Congar has already drawn attention to this approach.
 For Francis, this holiness is diffused on all the people of God.
-This is why everyone can be encouraged and comforted by the holiness of his 'neighbour'.
+This is why everyone can be encouraged and comforted by the holiness of his "neighbour".
 In Francis' reflection, the theological consequence of Sentire cum ecclesia is based on this understanding of shared holiness.
 Yet again, it is the reciprocity between the individuals forming a people and theology which enables the people of God to progress:

 The subject is the people.
 And the Church is the people of God advancing through history, with their joys and their sorrows.
 Sentire cum Ecclesia (to feel with the Church) is, for me, to be at the heart of this people.
 The people as a whole is infallible in its faith, and demonstrates this infallibilitas in credendo through the supernatural sense of faith of the entire people as it journeys forward.
-This is for me the " to feel with the Church" of which St Ignatius speaks.
-When the dialogue between the people, the bishops and the pope moves in this direction and is loyal, then it is assisted by the Holy Spirit51.